 - Chill: Cover the bowl and place it in the refrigerator.
 Chill for at least 2-3 hours, or until the pudding has thickened.

-- Assemble & Serve: When you’re ready to serve, assemble the parfaits in jars, starting with some blueberry jam.
-Add layers of chia pudding, fresh berries, and repeat, ending with fresh berries and granola.
+- Assemble: When you’re ready to serve, assemble the parfaits in jars, starting with some blueberry jam.
+Add layers of chia pudding, fresh berries, and repeat.

 Tips for the Best Chia Pudding